 Price: $180 to $350 depending on whether you want partial or full highlights

-“Palming enables me to achieve great dimension and break all the rules,” explains Verissimo.
+Sun-kissed blonde waves practically glow in the light.
+“Palming enables me to achieve great dimension and break all the rules,” explains Veríssimo.
 Unlike foils when the hair is folded up in isolation, palming allows highlighted strands to sit on hair that hasn’t been colored.
 The slight payoff mimics a natural, sun-kissed look (because you never come back from vacation with perfect bleached stripes).

-It’s healthier for hair not only because the low upkeep means you don’t have to get it dyed as often, but also because of the way color takes to hair.
-“Foil-free hand technique means the hair isn’t overly processed, and the color lifts much slower,” explains Verissimo.
-Foils accelerate the dyeing process (which is why you get a much lighter color), but that weakens hair follicles as the dye is too quickly absorbed.
+Palm painting is healthier for hair than other highlighting techniques, not only because the low upkeep means you don’t have to get it dyed as often, but also because of the way color takes to hair.
+“Foil-free hand technique means the hair isn’t overly processed, and the color lifts much slower,” explains Veríssimo.

 Gray Palm Painting

 Darker gray fades to lighter gray on this chic shoulder-length bob.
 A smooth texture like this really serves to show off the dimension possible with palm painting.
 "I wouldn’t recommend it for guests that love to wear their naturally curly or coiled hair because the hair color appearance would change drastically as the hair reverts to its natural state," says Stenson.